-- 5.23 The Council expects affordable housing to be indistinguishable from market housing in terms of design, and to be dispersed across the site.
-They should be designed to the Homes and Community Agency design and sustainability standards or their equivalent.
-The Council will work with Registered Providers to ensure, where feasible, a proportion of homes are delivered to meet lifetime homes standards. - 5.24 The detailed mix of tenure and type of housing will be informed by the latest advice and technical work set out in the Council's Affordable Housing Supplementary Planning Document (SPD) (www.dacorum.gov.uk/ahspd), and the most up to date local housing needs information.
+5.27 The detailed mix of tenure and type of housing will be informed by the latest advice and technical work set out in the Council's Affordable Housing Supplementary Planning Document (SPD)12, and the most up to date local housing needs information.
 Early liaison with a Registered Provider and the Council's Strategic Housing team is essential.